Making Songs Sound Good

 Can you learn to sing if you are tone deaf?

-I get a lot of clients come to me because they’ve been told they sing out of tune, or are not especially tuneful.
-Many of these believe they are “tone deaf”.
+I get a lot of clients come to me because they’ve been told they sing out of tune, or that they are not especially tuneful.
+Many of these believe they are “tone deaf”, and cannot sing in tune.
+But is this true?
 Can you learn to sing if you are tone deaf?

 What is tone deafness?